vzakharov/finn/guides/mission_improbable/03_behavior.md

 > **“You want the Goldilocks zone – competent but not conspicuous.”**

 Do your duty, meet expectations, but don’t go shining your boots so brightly that the sergeant notices his own face in them.
 Blend with the herd.
-A veteran distilled it perfectly: *“Blend in, don’t volunteer for anything, keep your mouth shut”*.
+Worth repeating: *“Blend in, don’t volunteer for anything, keep your mouth shut”*.

 That means if someone’s asking for volunteers to clear a minefield or lead a night patrol, your hand stays down and your gaze averts.
 It also means you don’t grandstand with philosophical objections at every briefing – that’s a fast track to the worst kind of attention.
 Lay low.
 Be there, but not *there*.
 Camouflage yourself socially as you would physically on the battlefield.

 ### Kiss Up (Selectively) but Never Suck Up

 You do need some goodwill from the chain of command.
 A pacifist in the ranks might one day need an understanding officer to keep them out of a bloodier assignment.
 So practice *tactful deference*.
 Salute, say “Yes sir/ma’am” convincingly, and do small favors that make a boss’s life easier (finish paperwork promptly, manage their reports, etc.).

-> **“Be useful to your superiors, but in a non-threatening way.”**

 Essentially, **be useful to your superiors**, but in a non-threatening way.
 Think “reliable clerk,” not “wannabe Rambo.”
 Officers and NCOs appreciate a soldier who quietly handles tasks without causing headaches.
 If you’re that person, they’re less likely to toss you into the meat grinder just to test you.